This post may contain affiliate links. Read our disclosure policy here.

 - Garden seeds for Winter Gardening (Both for practicality and for just seeing something green.
 I ordered them from Azure.)

-No matter what difficult time you are preparing for, having a good stock of fun things for you and your family will help to keep your mind busy and to keep spirits high.
+No matter what difficult time you are preparing for, having a good stock of fun things for you and your family will help keep your mind busy and keep your spirits high.

-I also did a little garden chat about this very topic so if you want to watch the video, you can check that out below.
+I also did a little garden chat about this topic, so if you want to watch the video, you can check that out below.

-I hope that now you have more clarity when it comes to preparing for whatever difficult time you believe lies ahead for you or your family.
-Remember, there are plenty of things that you can do to prepare and there is no reason to worry about your future!
+I hope that now you have more clarity when preparing for whatever difficult time you believe lies ahead for you or your family.
+Remember, there are plenty of things that you can do to prepare, and there is no reason to worry about your future!

-This article was originally posted on Little House Living in July 2020.
-It has been updated as of January 2022.
+This article on How to Be Prepared was originally posted on Little House Living in July 2020.
+It has been updated as of December 2023.